Arthur F. Burns: Death

-He died on June 26, 1987, at Johns Hopkins Hospital in Baltimore, Maryland.
+He died on June 26, 1987 from complications of cardiac bypass surgery, at Johns Hopkins Hospital in Baltimore, Maryland.

 Criticism

 Conservative economist Bruce Bartlett gives Burns poor marks for his tenure as Fed chairman because the inflationary forces that began in 1970 took more than a decade to resolve.

 The only disagreement among economists is whether Burns fully understood the mistakes he was making, or was so wedded to incorrect Keynesian theories that he didn't realize what he was doing.
 The only alternative is that he was under irresistible political pressure from Nixon and had no choice.
 Neither explanation is very favorable to Burns.
 Economists now recognize the Nixon era as Exhibit A in how the adoption of bad economic policies in pursuit of short-term political gain eventually turns out to be bad politics as well.

 In more recent years, the famous quote, "The ultimate purpose of an economy is to produce more consumer goods," has erroneously been attributed to Burns in popular culture.
-However, there is absolutely no evidence that Burns uttered this statement; to the contrary, both his speeches and his policies record his advocacy for thrift and fiscal responsibility.
+However, there is no evidence that Burns uttered this statement; to the contrary, both his speeches and his policies record his advocacy for thrift and fiscal responsibility.